-The human-machine interface is structured as dialogue communication: the system generates requests on the screen of the operator’s panel of the on-board display, the operator gives his answers to the questions by selecting one of the possible answers offered and by tapping the respective icons on the screen.
+The human-machine interface is structured as dialogue communication: the system generates requests on the screen of the operator’s panel of the on-board display, the operator answers questions by selecting one of the options suggested and tapping respective icons on the screen.

-- the operator selects the required purpose of optimisation (problem) on the system menu within the selected purpose of optimization (problem).
+- the operator selects the desired goal of optimisation (problem) on the system menu within the selected goal of optimization (problem).
 The system offers a number of detailing questions to estimate the harvesting conditions and to get more details about the problem

 - the operator accepts or rejects the settings offered by the system.
-If the operator accepts the settings, the system should change the operating parameters of the combine’s harvesting units in line with the settings offered and start the test of the new settings for 20 seconds.
-After that, the system should request the operator’s opinion about combine’s performance.
+If the operator accepts the settings, the system should change the operating parameters of the combine’s harvesting units in line with the settings offered and proceed to test new settings for 20 seconds.
+After that, the system should ask the operator to assess combine’s performance.
 If performance decreased or did not change with new settings, the system will suggest rolling back to the previous settings and optimising the combine performance by changing some other parameters.
-If the settings improved combine’s performance, the operator will be offered to continue the optimisation or to stop at the current result.
+If the settings improved combine’s performance, the operator will be asked to choose whether to continue the optimisation or to stop and keep the result achieved